Icenium/bond-content/grocery-list/lesson-3.md

 ### Step 6.
 Build a registration screen

 You're getting pretty close to a completely functional grocery list app.
-You have a UI for building lists, and login screen that ensures that each user sees and manages their own list.
+You have a UI for building lists, and a login screen that ensures that each user sees and manages their own list.
 The last step is to remove your reliance on hardcoded user accounts, and to allow registration directly within your app.
 Let's gets started by adding a registration form.

 <hr data-action="start" />